-Joe Bell passed away last month at the age of 90 at his home in Seattle, Washington.
+Joe Bell passed away in 2014 at the age of 90 at his home in Seattle, Washington.

 Bell lived most of his post-hockey life in Seattle, but it was in Manitoba where he was a hockey legend.
 The Portage La Prairie-born Bell is a member of the Manitoba Hockey Hall of Fame, where he is enshrined beside his brother Gordie and father Addie.